Former India Pacer Wants Virat Kohli and Rohit Sharma To Win THIS trophy Before They Retire - Cricxtasy

 Rohit Sharma and Virat Kohli were part of India's victorious side at the 2024 T20 World Cup.

 Former India pacer Praveen Kumar is hopeful that Rohit Sharma and Virat Kohli will guide India to another ICC title before they retire.
-Rohit led from the front and powered India to the T20 World Cup title in the West Indies last year, and the Men in Blue currently have a shot at the 2025 Champions Trophy.
+Rohit led from the front and powered India to the T20 World Cup title in the West Indies last year.
+The Men in Blue currently have a shot at the 2025 Champions Trophy.

 Rohit Sharma-led India qualified for the semi-finals of the Champions Trophy with victories over Bangladesh and Pakistan.
 India are currently facing New Zealand in the final group stage match and will take on either Australia or South Africa in the semi-finals on Tuesday (March 4).